Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 ## 9. Gauss--Seidel Spectral Radius

-The spectral radius of the Gauss--Seidel iteration matrix is also examined as a function of $L$.
+The spectral radius of the Gauss--Seidel iteration matrix is examined as a function of $L$.

 $$
 \rho(G)
 =
-\max_i |\lambda_i(G)|.
+\max_i
+\left|\lambda_i(G)\right|.
 $$

-The numerical results show that the spectral radius decreases over the tested range of $L$, indicating faster Gauss--Seidel convergence for larger values of $L$ in this experiment.
+For the tested range of $L$, the spectral radius decreases as $L$ increases, indicating faster Gauss--Seidel convergence in this numerical experiment.

 ![Spectral radius](spectral_radius.png)